• 8+ English & Maths: public school entrance exams

 • 13+ English & French: ISEB and public school entrance exams

 • AS/A-level/IB French & History of Art: AQA, Edexcel and OCR

-In addition to my day-to-day tutoring, I run a weekly English and Maths Study Club, which prepares students specifically for their 11+ Common Entrance exams.
-This is a Keystone endorsed programme that follows the 11+ syllabus and takes place at the Keystone office.
+In addition to my day-to-day tutoring, I have previously run weekly English and Maths Study Clubs, which prepare students specifically for their 11+ Common Entrance exams.
+These are Keystone endorsed programmes that follows the 11+ syllabus.

 Having studied English, French and History of Art for A-Level at Tudor Hall School, I graduated from the University of Leeds in 2011 with a First Class Honours degree in French and History of Art.